 Eastern Massachusetts is running out of places to put all the white stuff.

 There’s so much snow that cities have been given permission to dump it in Boston Harbor, which is usually a no-no. The city is melting 430 tons of snow per hour, Walsh said.

-Schools in parts of the Northeast, including Boston, were closed again Tuesday.
+Schools in parts of the Northeast, including Boston, will be closed Monday and Tuesday.